This was my first attempt at molding butter with a silicone mold.

 Bring a stick of butter to room

-Fill the mold, pushing the butter down into all the nooks and crannies of the design.
+Then fill the mold, continuing to push the butter down into all the nooks and crannies of the design.

 Turn the mold over and check